Mita57/coursach2course/README.md

 # coursach2course
-C'est le deuxiem an projet a l'univeriste
+C'est le deuxiem an projet a l'universite